rkyleg/scope/armadillo/doc/settings.md

             conf=ini

 ### Plugins
-Settings specific to each plugin that they can use.
+Settings specific to each plugin, that the plugins can use.

         [plugins]
             [[outline]]